Mathiang Muo

-Mathiang Mauot Muo (born 4 March 1987) is an Australian-South Sudanese professional basketball player who last played for the Geraldton Buccaneers of the NBL1 West.
+Mathiang Mauot Muo (born 4 March 1987) is an Australian-South Sudanese professional basketball player for the Perth Redbacks of the NBL1 West.
 He played four seasons of college basketball in the United States between 2009 and 2013 before joining the Perth Wildcats of the National Basketball League (NBL).
 He was a member of the Wildcats' 2014 championship-winning team but managed just 15 games over two seasons due to injury.
 Since parting ways with the Wildcats, Muo has had a successful state league career, playing in the SBL, SEABL, NBL1 and Queensland State League (QSL).
 He won an SBL championship with the East Perth Eagles in 2014 and a SEABL championship with the Hobart Chargers in 2018.

 Early life

 Muo was born in the Sudanese capital of Khartoum, a city in the heart of the Sudanese civil war in the 1990s.
 To help himself and his family survive, Muo worked as a domestic cleaner, earning three dollars a day at the age of 10, leaving home for two-month stints before returning to spend a week with his family.
 In 1998, at the age of 11, Muo, along with six siblings and his mother, Elizabeth, escaped to Egypt as refugees.
 The family enrolled in a refugee lottery while in Egypt and waited two years to find a new destination.
 Eventually, Muo's family were given the chance to come to Australia on humanitarian visas, moving to Sydney, where he and his family were able to settle down.
 Upon arrival in Sydney, Muo began formal education at the age of 13.
 He spent the first two years in extensive English training and enrolled in high school.

 While living in Sydney as a teenager, Muo starting playing basketball for the first time in a local park.
 As he began to love the sport and realising his natural talent, Muo decided to take the game seriously, partly as a way to keep himself out of trouble.
-Muo's talents were recognised by a local basketball training centre called Next Level Basketball.
-Muo was introduced to coach Edward Smith and his game began to take off.
-A few years later, Next Level began taking one trip a year to showcase tournaments in the United States as a way to promote and expose the better players to college programs.
-It was a trip to Las Vegas when Muo was 18 that changed his life forever after his performances drew plenty of attention.
+Muo's talents were recognised by a local basketball training centre called Next Level Basketball, where he was introduced to coach Edward Smith.
+The program began taking trips to the United States and his performances drew attention.
 In 2005, Muo attempted to finish high school in Florida at Florida Prep but the school went bankrupt before he could graduate.
-He subsequently moved to The Winchendon School in Boston but left when he realised the coach, who had links to the University of Massachusetts, was telling other colleges not to recruit him.
+He subsequently moved to The Winchendon School in Boston but left due to differences with the coach.
 He then moved to The Patterson School in Lenoir, North Carolina, where he finally graduated high school.